This post in 1 sentence (if you are in the queue of Starbucks):

 — Create or go to your subscriber list

-— Create first Groups (as checkboxes) in “Manage contacts”, for instance your main category of products.
+— Create first Groups (as checkboxes) in “Manage contacts”, for instance to classify your main category of products (you will list here all of them)

 — Add additional fields to build your form (Settings > List fields).
 Create relevant questions, for instance “What is your favorite brand” ; “What is your maximum budget”.
 Note: use only drop-down, radio buttons or zipcode fields (and not text field), otherwise you will be fuc*** to create your segments